How to invest in the stock market using eToro

-I’ll now walk you through assessing an individual trader before outlining the exact steps to copy a trader, so you can understand what to look for and how the process works.
+I’ll now review how to assess an individual trader before outlining the exact steps to copy a trader.
+Then you can understand what to look for and how the process works within eToro.

-There are two other key things to look at here.
-The risk score indicates how risky a trader is and the weekly drawdown shows the maximum a trader has 'been down' in a single week during this period.
-Same idea for daily and yearly.
+There are two other key things to look at further down the page.
+The risk score indicates how risky a trader is and the max drawdown shows the maximum a trader has 'been down' over periods of time.

-I personally steer clear of anyone with more than a seven, but it can be good to have a mix of traders with different styles.
+I personally steer clear of anyone with more than an average risk score of five, but it can be good to have a mix of traders with different styles.

 Copying itself is simple.
-Once you’ve found a trader who you feel is reliable, simply open their profile and click on the blue ‘Copy' button.
+Once you’ve found a trader who you feel is reliable, simply open their profile and click on the green 'Copy' button.

 You’ll then be prompted to enter an amount with which to copy that trader, and you’ll see some useful information appears.

 Let's say you copy a trader with $200, then 'Avg. copied trade size' leads us to how the copying actually works in real dollar terms.